glenjarvis/ansible-hands-on/README.rst

 Bio
 ---

-Glen has been a full-time Python programmer since 2007 and has worked for companies such as IBM, UC Berkeley, Sprint, Informix, and many small start-ups.
+Glen has been a Python programmer since 2007 and has worked for companies such as IBM, UC Berkeley, Sprint, Informix, and many small start-ups.
 He has also worked both in the US and in the UK and has had Bioinformatics research published in `Nucleic Acids Research (Oxford